top of page

 What I Did

-• Introduced framework agreements to stabilize revenue and enable investment
+• Introduced framework agreements

-• Reallocated budget from sales to customer success to improve retention
+• Reallocated budget from sales to customer success

-• Invested EBITDA into building product capabilities
+• Invested EBITDA into product capabilities

-• Acquired and integrated a renewals solution (2022–2023)
+• Acquired and integrated Renewals solution

-• Professionalized the organization through executive hiring and structure
+• Professionalized through executive hiring

-• Introduced ownership, KPIs, and operating cadence across the company
+• Introduced ownership, KPIs, and operating cadence

 Hard Decisions